Lokidres/link-analyzer/README.md

 ## Overview

 The **Advanced Link Analyzer** is a Python-based tool designed to analyze web pages comprehensively.
 It extracts and evaluates various elements such as links, images, files, SSL certificates, domain information, and more.
-The tool also performs sentiment analysis on the text content and OCR (Optical Character Recognition) on images to extract embedded text.
+The tool also performs sentiment analysis on the text content to provide insights into the webpage's tone.

 This project is ideal for developers, researchers, and SEO analysts who need to gather insights about a webpage's structure, content, and security.